 The authors would like to thank all researchers contributing to the design, analysis and implementation of Ascon.
-In particular, we want to thank Hannes Gross for all his support and various implementations of Ascon.
+In particular, we want to thank Hannes Gross and Robert Primas for all their support and various implementations of Ascon.

 This work was initiated while all authors were working at Graz University of Technology.
 Part of this work has been supported by the Austrian Science Fund (FWF): P26494-N15 and J 4277-N38, by the European Union's Horizon 2020 research and innovation programme (H2020 ICT 644052: HECTOR), and by the Austrian Government (FFG/SFG COMET 836628: SeCoS and FIT-IT 835919: SePAG).